top of page

 1. The first ELF Language Legacy project (Jun 2019-Jun 2020) was led by Principal Investigator, Dr Sumathi Renganathan (Universiti Teknologi PETRONAS) together with team members, Dr Inge Kral (Australian National University) and Dr Roselind Wan (Universiti Teknologi PETRONAS).
 Recordings of Uma Beluvuh oral tradition and culture from this project are archived in The Pacific and Regional Archive for Digital Sources in Endangered Cultures (PARADISEC) https://www.paradisec.org.au/

-2. The second Language Legacy project was led by Dr Roselind Wan, in collaboration with Doh Kayan Telang Usan (DKTU), a Kayan women association chaired by the Kayan Paramount Chief, Temenggong Elizabeth Deng, and the Sarawak Museum.
-The Curator of Ethnology and Collection Management, Ms Dora Jok was also instrumental in supporting the project.
+2. The website is the outcome of the second Language Legacy project (2021-2022), led by Dr. Wan in collaboration with Doh Kayan Telang Usan (DKTU), a Kayan women’s association chaired by the Kayan Paramount Chief, Temenggong Elizabeth Deng.
+The project also received significant support from Ms. Dora Jok, Curator of Ethnology and Collection Management at the Sarawak Museum.

-Resources from other sources will be acknowledged accordingly.
+Materials obtained from other sources will be appropriately acknowledged.

 DKTU_edited.png